takkaria/mhep-django/README.md

 HTTP 204 HTTP 204 No content
 ```

-## List element libraries
+## List libraries

 ```
 GET /libraries/
 ```

-List all element libraries and their library items that I've got access to.
+List all libraries and their library items that belong to me.

 ℹ️ porting notes: replaces previous route `assessment/loaduserlibraries`